TStud/WebApp-for-Prediction-of-Car-Price-CarDekho-Vehicle-Dataset-/README.md

 ## Motivation

 What will you do when you get a whole lot of spare time that's too for about 4-5 months?
 Obviously you will think on utilizing this time by acquiring some new skills or learning something new rather than just binge watching our favourite Netflix's web series.
 Just like that I decided to work on some project by using my Data Science knowledge to develop something interesting and cool.
-So I just found this amazing dataset on Kaggle which let me make this amazing and small deployed project which can predict car prices.
+So I just found this amazing dataset on Kaggle which let me make this amazing and small end-to-end project which can predict car prices.

 ## Demo